-Safety officers of the Department of Public Safety patrols the Housing and Residence Life complex from 11 p.m. to 8 a.m.
+Safety officers of the Department of Public Safety patrols the Housing and Residence Life complex.
 This officer assists the RA on Duty and Emergency Duty personnel responding to policy violations and emergency incidents.

 Eagle Patrol

 This service provides a walking student escort to and from buildings and to your personal vehicle.
 You are encouraged to use this service, particularly in the evening hours.
 For more information, call 323-343-3700.